Kentucky Arts and Crafts

 In and Around Lexington: Traditions Old and New

 Your “craft tour of the Bluegrass” begins in Lexington at two unique stores.
-Artique, at Lexington Green off Nicholasville Road (859-272-8802) has everything from fine jewelry to birdhouses.
+Artique, at Fayette Mall off Nicholasville Road (859-272-8802) has everything from fine jewelry to birdhouses.
 Everything is American made.
 Downtown, Rachel Savane produces wearable art from silver and gemstones.
 Her signature line features the colorful and varied Kentucky Agate, the official state rock (Savane Silver, 130 North Broadway; 859-455-8111).

-If you're interested in a handmade quilt (or in learning to make one), stop by Quilter's Square (140 Moore Drive, off Nicholasville Road; 859-278-5010).
-In addition to selling quiltmaking and smocking supplies, owner Mary Charles sells quilts on consignment.
-The new W.T.
-Young Library on the University of Kentucky campus maintains a collection of quilts on the top floor.
+If you're interested in a handmade quilt (or in learning to make one), stop by Quilter's Square (3301 Keithshire Way; 859-278-5010).
+In addition to selling quilt making and smocking supplies, owner Mary Charles sells quilts on consignment.
+The W.T.
+Young Library on the University of Kentucky campus displays a large collection of quilts on the top floor.
 Donated by Dr. Wade Hall, a folk art aficionado, most were created within 100 miles of Lexington.
 (859) 257-0500.